ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## Dynamic Layouts

-Out-of-the-box Blazor layouts are defined at compile time and fixed at runtime.  `@Layout` is Razor talk that gets transposed when the Razor is pre-compiled to:
+Out-of-the-box, Blazor layouts are defined and fixed at compile time.  `@Layout` is Razor talk that gets transposed when the Razor is pre-compiled to:

 ```csharp
 [Microsoft.AspNetCore.Components.LayoutAttribute(typeof(MainLayout))]